EdDataScienceEES/challenge3-rebeccah2202/process/feedback.md

 On your inline commenting sometimes you start with a capital and sometimes it starts with a lowercase letter.
 Change these to one or the other for consistency.
 *All inline commenting now starts with a capital*

+**Feedback I gave to Pippa**
+Here are few suggestions I have just from going through your repo:

+Folder Challenge 3 info: maybe give it a more simple name (one word)

+Feel free to ignore this comment: I don't find it visually appealing to have green points on pink (Tanzania).

+in image folder only image in README file not from the final report.
+I would add that to image folder.

+maybe add a README to preregistration folder to explain why you made several preregistrations

+I am a bit confused about the figure and images folders.
+You have the same figure in two folders.
+Once in the figures folder and then also in the image subfolder in the report folder.
+Maybe have one folder with all images and one folder with all figures.

+I really like that you created your own theme!
+Very creative!!

+I also like the section effects in your script.
+Very helpful for understanding dataset.

+I am not sure what to put in the gitignore file.
+I just added what was suggested in the github tutorial

+Report:
+Overall I really like your report!
+I just have a few suggestions:
+- always put latin names in italics
+- maybe write a short sentence on why you predict that populations will be declining and why this is likely to vary between countries
+- I really like your justification for why a longer duration of observations are necessary for monitoring elephants
+- it's not confidence intervals, it's credible intervals in bayesian stats